mozilla/http-observatory/httpobs/docs/api.md

 * `end_time` timestamp for when the scan completed
 * `grade` final grade assessed upon a completed scan
+* `hidden` whether the scan results are unlisted on the recent results page
 * `response_headers` the entirety of the HTTP response headers
 * `scan_id` unique ID number assigned to the scan
 * `score` final score assessed upon a completed (`FINISHED`) scan